Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 What is transconjunctival blepharoplasty?

 It is the technique I prefer to use for the lower eyelids.
 The incision is made through the inner surface of the eyelid (conjunctiva), with no visible external cut.
-This allows for precise access and treatment of fat bags, resulting in faster recovery and no visible scarring.
+This allows for precise access and treatment of under-eye bags, resulting in faster recovery and no visible scarring.
 It is the preferred approach worldwide for patients who need to treat bags without significant excess skin.

 Can blepharoplasty be combined with laser?